Bonfida/bonfida-dev-guide/src/01_Getting_started.md

 ```

 - The `js` folder is used to build JavaScript bindings for the current project.
-- The `program` folder contains the on-chain Solana program
+- The `program` folder contains the on-chain Solana program.
-- The `python` folder contains Python bindings
+- The `python` folder contains Python bindings.

 ### The program